Skip to main content Skip to home page

 We use investigative powers within the TAA to obtain information from taxpayers, their representatives and other sources holding details relevant to the administration of Victorian taxes.

 Section 73 of the TAA provides powers to require documents, information and other evidence.
-We use these powers to obtain information from taxpayers and from agencies we believe have information relevant to a tax matter.
+We use these powers to obtain information from taxpayers, and from third parties we believe have information relevant to determine a person’s tax liability.
+Such third parties may include other government departments and agencies, utility companies, councils, and banks.

-We may enter your premises at any reasonable time, but may not enter your residential premises without your written consent.
+We may enter your premises at any reasonable time, however, we cannot enter your residential premises without your written consent.
 An officer must produce their identity card at the request of the occupier.
 They may search, inspect and make copies of or extracts from documents kept at the premises.
 The officer may also seize any document or thing if they have reason to believe or suspect it is necessary to do so to prevent it from being concealed, lost, destroyed or altered.

 A search warrant may also be obtained from a magistrate.